Practice Merger - Northbourne Surgery, 1368 Wimborne Road, Bournemouth, BH10 7AR.

 Prescriptions - Patients should continue to submit prescription requests in the usual way, either electronically or using their usual site.
 We continue to encourage patients to use the electronic prescription service where possible (ask our Reception Team for further information).
 You should collect your prescriptions as normal.

 Appointments & Telephone calls - You should continue to use the existing numbers for each site.
-You can book an appointment at either surgery on either number as the clinical system is now one.
-We are in the process of installing an improved telephone system at Northbourne which should assist with call flow.
+You can book an appointment at either surgery on either number as the clinical system is now one which should assist with call flow.
 If you have any queries please ask the Reception Team.

 Care Quality Commission Report